-This program "shall enable utilities to offer to make investments" 523 or arrange financing from third parties or from the Illinois Clean Energy Jobs and Justice Fund, established through the Illinois Clean Energy Jobs and Justice Fund within Public Act 102-0662.
-The program guidelines should follow the "Pay As You Save Essential Elements and Minimum Program Requirements,"524 which requires a minimum of 20% savings, consumer protections, and other measures.
+"Pay As You Save Essential Elements and Minimum Program Requirements,"511 which requires a minimum of 20% savings, consumer protections, and other measures.
 Pay As You Save ("PAYS") can be a way to finance ownership of on-site solar, especially for residents of small 1-4 unit buildings, since repayment is encumbered to the meter, and passes on to any future occupant living in that unit.
 While PAYS can work with customers of any income level, there may be synergies to applying it to customers eligible for the Solar for All program as a way to encourage energy sovereignty.